7 min read

 We treat this like it's a mystery.
 The math is staring us in the face.

-People who fall victim to depression and suicide have emotional needs that have gone grossly unmet for extended periods of time.
+People who fall victim to depression and suicide have critical emotional needs that have gone grossly unmet for extended periods of time.

 And when our emotional needs go grossly unmet for extended periods of time, we lose our lease on life.

-Then, eventually, we surrender.
+Then, eventually, many of us surrender.

 But only after fighting like hell for those emotional needs to be met.
 Even if the fight most days is a fight to get out of bed in the morning.

 Maybe it would help for us to accept that these needs exist.
-Emotional needs exist.

 They're not basic "wants".
 They are not "luxuries".